arolla/choreography-kata/README.md

 Let's consider a system to sell theater tickets online.
 It's made of:

-- a Booking service with a book(int numberOfSeats) function (that prints "booking requested" in the standard out while pretending it's done its work)
+- a Booking service with a `requestBooking(int numberOfSeats)` function (that prints "booking requested" in the standard out while pretending it's done its work)
-- an Inventory service with a decrementCapacity(int numberOfSeats) function (that checks if there's enough capacity left, then decrements the internal capacity counter then prints the remaining capacity in the standard out)
+- an Inventory service with a `reserveInventory(int numberOfSeats)` function (that checks if there's enough capacity left, then decrements the internal capacity counter then prints the remaining capacity in the standard out)
-- a Ticketing service with a printTicket(int numberOfSeats) function (that prints "ticket printed" in the standard out while pretending it's done its work)
+- a Ticketing service with a `printTicket(int numberOfSeats)` function (that prints "ticket printed" in the standard out while pretending it's done its work)

 ## Steps